Religious Confucianism: Late Qing dynasty and early Republican era views

-Civil War to Modern Views
+Civil War to modern era views

 At the end of 1978, at the founding conference of the Chinese Atheist Society, Ren Jiyu put forward the argument that Confucianism was a religion, and in 1980, Ren published a series of articles formally proposing that "Confucianism is a religion".
 The first article on Confucianism as a religion was "On the Formation of Confucianism" published in the first issue of Chinese Social Science in 1980, followed by "Confucianism and Confucianism" and other papers.
 The basis for the Confucianism-is-religion theory is the sacralization of the Confucian classics to establish a Confucian theological system.
 Theologized Confucianism, which integrates politics, philosophy and ethics into one, forms a vast Confucian system that has always occupied an orthodox position in ideology.
 The sources of Confucianism are, on the one hand, the theology of providence and the religious idea of ancestor worship during the Yin and Zhou dynasties and, on the other hand, the Confucian doctrine founded by Confucius.
 The founding of the Doctrine of Science in the Song Dynasty marked the maturity of Confucianism.
 Confucianism's object of worship is "Heaven and Earth, the ruler and the teacher", and there is a system of deities and rituals for Heaven and Confucius.
 Its doctrine is the deification and religiousization of the patriarchal system and patriarchal thought.
 Zhu Xi is very devout to the gods, every major event, to report to Confucius; drought and little rain, to pray to the mountains and rivers and other deities.
 Zhu Xi's religious feelings, is the typical embodiment of Confucian religious feelings and concentrated representation.
 The human-god relationship in Confucianism is the expression of the relationship between heaven and man.
 In Confucianism, heaven is the master of man's fate, and man must submit to the will of heaven.
 Dong Zhongshu said that heaven has a will, a joy and anger, and can reward good and punish evil.
 Zhu Xi, based on Dong Zhongshu, rationalized and humanized heaven.
 It is believed that heaven and moral attributes – the highest good, so that heaven and man a reason, heaven and man through; obedience to the will of God, it is expressed in the compliance with the principles of heaven.